ele-mental/web_test/README.md

   - [x] Push to S3 w/ Travis: It's configured on the Travis and S3 side
   - [x] Generate some test content.
+  - [x] Initial testing of style and templating
+  - [ ] Test customized styling templates
   - [ ] Test migrations of existing eleweb styling
-  - [ ] Test of new styling / wordpress templates
   - [ ] Can existing web directory structure be ported to keep link integrity.
   - [ ] other stuff as needed.